sergii-nosachenko/recipes-web-app-project/README.md

 You can choose between two APIs:
 - [Meals](https://www.themealdb.com/api.php)
 - [Cocktails](https://www.thecocktaildb.com/api.php)

+*These APIs are free to use.
+If you want some additional features - you can pay $2.
+Read more about it in API docs.*

 Your choice will determine what your app will be:
 - Cooking app